JJ/nova-mlops/README.md

 # nova-mlops

-Material for MLOps summer course in Nova
+Material for MLOps summer course in Nova.

 ## Learning outcomes of the curricular unit:

 A. Understand the fundamental principles of agile development
 B. Understand how to integrate design, model development and operations in a continuous cycle.
 C. Apply concepts of quality assurance at every step of the process.
 D. Create a complete model as well as a report in a software artifact that changes continuously.
 E. Applying fundamental machine learning and scientific principles to the above design and reports.

 ## Syllabus